Are you 18 or older?

-During week eight, the buds on your plant will be nice and juicy, and most autoflowering strains will be ready to be harvested very soon.
+During week eight, the buds on your plant will be nice and juicy.
+Most autoflowering strains will be ready to be harvested very soon.

 In the unlikely event that the buds of your plant still haven’t reached an adequate size, continue like it’s week 7 to give the plant sufficient time to develop.

-This week is also when you want to start flushing the plant, as this process removes all of the unneeded nutrients from the soil and can also give the flowers a better taste.
+You also want to start flushing the plant at this point.
+This process removes all the unneeded nutrients from the soil and gives the flowers a better taste.

 To properly flush your plant, you want to stop feeding it with nutrients and flood the soil with a lot of water a couple of times a week.

-You will also want to defoliate your plant at this point, which can increase the overall yield, increase the buds’ exposure to light and diminish the chance of any mold developing.
+You will also want to defoliate your plant at this point.
+This can increase the overall yield and the buds’ exposure to light.
+Defoliation will help diminish the chance of any mold developing.